-Subject: Actuarial Valuation of the JRBT as of June 30, 2009
+Subject: Actuarial Valuation of the JRBT as of June 30, 2011

-This is the June 30, 2009 actuarial valuation of the Judicial Retirement Benefits Trust (JRBT).
+This is the June 30, 2011 actuarial valuation of the Judicial Retirement Benefits Trust (JRBT).
 This report describes the current actuarial condition of the JRBT, determines the recommended employer contribution rate, and analyzes changes in the contribution rate.
 Valuations are prepared annually, as of June 30, the last day of the JRBT plan year.
 Benefits for state judges hired before January 1, 1990 are funded by the state from general assets, on a pay-as-you-go basis, and are not included in this valuation.

 Under Rhode Island General Laws, the employer contribution rate for Judges is certified annually by the State of Rhode Island Retirement Board.
 This rate is determined actuarially, based on the plan provisions in effect as of the valuation date and the actuarial assumptions and methods adopted by the Board or set by statute.
 The Board's current policy is that the contribution rate determined by a given actuarial valuation becomes effective two years after the valuation date.
-For example, the rate determined by the June 30, 2009 actuarial valuation will be applicable for the year beginning July 1, 2011 and ending June 30, 2012.
-However, because of the enactment of Article 16 in June 2010, the contribution rate is also being applied to fiscal years 2010 and 2011.
+For example, the rate determined by the June 30, 2011 actuarial valuation will be applicable for the year beginning July 1, 2013 and ending June 30, 2014.